 Additional drug information provided when you click on a drug name:

 - Information on routes of administration.

-- PubMed Links: Automatically search the National Library of Medicine's PubMed databease for articles on the drug's ability to prolong the QT intervals and/or cause torsades de pointes.
+- PubMed Links: Automatically search the National Library of Medicine's PubMed databease for articles on the drug's ability to prolong the QT intervals and/or cause torsades de pointes (TdP).

-- FDA label: Information on whether the drug has a "black box" warning for any cause and whether the label mentions QT prolongation or TdP, mentions contraindicated concomitant drugs or recommends ECG monitoring.
+- FDA label: Information on whether the drug's label has a "black box" warning for QT/arrhythmia, mentions prolonged QT prolongation or TdP, mentions contraindicated concomitant drugs or recommends ECG monitoring.